Last updated on May 12th, 2021

 Other random and interesting facts

-#35.
-Fiji has a comparatively large armed forces and has been an active participant in numerous major U. N. peacekeeping missions throughout the world.
+35. Fiji has a comparatively large armed force and has been an active participant in numerous major U. N. peacekeeping missions throughout the world.

 Fiji – country at a glance